shahrukhatik/Predictive-Analytics/Binomial Classification: Insurance.md

   <img src="https://github.com/shahrukhatik/Predictive-Analytics/blob/master/Images/month.png?raw=true" width="350" alt="accessibility text">
 </p>

+# Unbalanced Data and how to tackle the problem

+As we saw from the figure above, this dataset had a classical unbalanced data problem.
+As we're primarily interested in predicting 1's, having an absurd amount of 0's often creates the problem the accurately assessing the variation in predicting 1's.
+There are several methods of dealing with this issue, and for this particular problem, we'll be applying a sampling methodolgy.
+The two main approaches to randomly resampling an imbalanced dataset are to delete examples from the majority class, called undersampling, and to duplicate examples from the minority class, called oversampling.
+We'll be applying these techniques to balance the dataset, to train a more robust model.

 # Feature Selection Procedures

 Feature selection procedures are more often that not, a method to remove noise from data.
 Although many models such as Neural Networks are in their own way, a feature selection method, a pre-existing feature selection may provide a better prediction.
 It's always best to build models with both the full and the reduced model(from feature selection methods) and compare to for prediction/inference.
 For this project, Recursive Feature Elimination(RFE), LASSO and a stepwise procedure was used for feature selection.
 To keep the project uploaded on Github relatively simple, the LASSO feature selected codes will be posted.